ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/components/domain/object-categories.md

 ### Property

 The properties needed for this category.
-This attribute is used to optimize object reetrieval in case of multiple categories applying to the same class of object.
+This attribute is used to optimize object retrieval in case of multiple categories applying to the same class of object.

 ### TestScript

 Scriptblock used to determine, whether the input object is part of the category.
 Receives the AD object with the requested attributes as input object / argument.

+> Use `$args[0]` to refer to the input AD object to be tested.

 ### Filter

+> ParameterSet: Filter

 A filter used to find all objects in AD that match this category.

 ### LdapFilter

+> ParameterSet: LdapFilter

 An LDAP filter used to find all objects in AD that match this category.